damar-wicaksono/uqtestfuns/docs/test-functions/saltelli-linear.md

   name: python3
 ---

-(test-functions:sobol-g)=
+(test-functions:saltelli-linear)=
-# Sobol'-G Function
+# Saltelli Linear Function

-The Sobol'-G function is an $M$-dimensional scalar-valued function.
+The Saltelli Linear function is an $M$-dimensional scalar-valued function.
-It was introduced in {cite}`Bratley1992` for testing numerical integration algorithms (e.g., quasi-Monte-Carlo; see, for instance, {cite}`Radovic1996, Sobol1998`).
+It was introduced in {cite}`Saltelli2008` for illustrating sensitivity analysis methods.

-The current form (and name) was from {cite}`Saltelli1995` and used in the context of global sensitivity analysis.
-There, the function was generalized by introducing a set of parameters that determines the importance of each input variable.
-Later on, it becomes a popular testing function for global sensitivity analysis methods; see, for instance, {cite}`Marrel2008, Marrel2009, Kucherenko2011`.
+It is later used in {cite}`Sun2022` for benchmarking various sensitivity analysis methods.

+Due to its simple form, the moments and Sobol' sensitivity indices may be computed analytically.

 ```{code-cell} ipython3
 import numpy as np